 Performance Concentration develops the student's performance and teaching skills to the highest possible level through the careful study of techniques, sight-reading/sight-singing and repertoire appropriate to the individual student's instrument or voice with a private studio instructor.
 Weekly Performance Classes with division instructors provide practical experience in performance and critical analysis.
 In addition, this course requires attendance of several faculty, student, and guest artist concerts presented throughout the semester which provide demonstrations of peer and professional level performance techniques.
 Division Recitals, given towards the end of the semester, provide a practical experience for each student in formal performance.
 A final performance examination is administered by a faculty panel, including the studio instructor, at the conclusion of MUS 164 and MUS 264.
 This course is restricted to students who have been accepted into the Performing Arts: Music A.S. or Music Audio Technology A.A.S. degree.
-PR: Acceptance into A.S. or A.A.S music program CR: MUS 114 or MUS 122 or MUS 124 or MUS 126 or MUS 132 or MUS 160
+PR: Acceptance into A.S. or A.A.S music program

+CR: MUS 114, MUS 122, MUS 124, MUS 126, MUS 132 or MUS 160